mfhepp/tinyswr/README.md

 **Warning:** The current release and the PCB hosted at OSH Park reflect a new, improved PCB design that is NOT YET TESTED.
 There might still be problems with the PCB. **Try at your own risk.**

 # TinySWR
-A tiny SWR and RF power indicator for QRP transceivers
+A tiny SWR and RF power indicator for QRP transceivers - just 20.98x14.38 mm!

 ![TinySWR](https://raw.githubusercontent.com/mfhepp/tinyswr/master/images/tinyswr1.png)